By Facility Design

 All of the concrete surfaces that your pets may come in contact with are sealed with a three part epoxy coating filling the pores of the concrete, which makes it difficult for bacteria to grow, and also makes it easy for us to clean and disinfect.

 Bordetella and other illnesses are thought to result from airborne bacteria that is transmitted from dog to dog.
-Stone Mountain has four independent air handling systems to isolate the groups of pets within our lodging wings and eleven independent air handling systems throughout the entire facility.
+Stone Mountain Pet Lodgehas four independent air handling systems to isolate the groups of pets within our lodging wings and eleven independent air handling systems throughout the entire facility.
 This isolates the groups of pets from each other.

+Stone Mountain Pet Lodge’s ERV (energy recovery ventilator) systems bring in outside air that is warmed or cooled and distributes the air throughout the suites for a fresh and comfortable stay for your pet.
+This reduces the sharing of recycled air from pet to pet.
 Stone Mountain has in–floor heat in the suite areas that keeps the floor a nice 70 degrees so everyone stays nice and warm in the cold months.
 Floors dry completely and quickly when washed.
 This reduces the moist surfaces that bacteria like to grow on.

 By Practice

+Stone Mountain Pet Lodge’s cleaning and sanitizing is done daily and spot cleaning done hourly throughout the day.
+Tour us anytime we are open and satisfy yourself that the suites are clean.
 Suites are cleaned after each stay and rotated so they can “rest” in a clean state.
 Suite wings are rotated so complete “deep cleaning” can be done regularly.
 This means that your pet will normally stay in a clean, rested suite.
 The number of days “rested” may be a week or more but at times of peak occupancy may be less than a day.

 In Spite of our Best Efforts

-SMPL shall not be liable for sickness or injury contracted or suffered while you’re pet is boarded at this facility. |
+Stone Mountain Pet Lodge shall not be liable for sickness or injury contracted or suffered while you’re pet is boarded at this facility.